<img height="1" width="1" style="display:none;" alt="" src="https://www.facebook.com/tr?id=880824774066981&amp;ev=PageView&amp;noscript=1">

 • Additionally, transactions between related parties, such as subsidiaries, are often excluded from the calculations due to complexities in the accounting process.

-Vertical Analysis Example
+Example of Vertical Analysis

 • Cash: $125,000